The AMES Wholesale Power Market Test Bed

 It is hoped that the free open-source release of AMES will encourage the cumulative development of future versions with enhanced features critical for determining the performance of real-world restructured electricity markets.
 Some of these enhanced features have already been developed or are in progress for the next AMES release.
 Examples of such enhanced features include:

-- enhanced modeling of ISO-managed unit commitment taking into account start-up costs, down-time constraints, and ramping constraints (AMES V4.0).
+an enhanced modeling of ISO-managed DAM Security-Constrained Unit Commitment (SCUC) that takes into account UC costs such as start-up costs, up-time/down-time constraints, and ramping constraints.
+(AMES V4.0)

-- incorporation of distribution feeders permitting more empirically-based derivations of LSE demand bids (
+- incorporation of distribution feeders permitting more empirically-based derivations of load profiles and LSE demand bids (

 Integrated Retail/Wholesale Power System Test Bed, in progress).